Pomeranian

 Training Milestones for Pomeranian

-Successful training for Pomeranian respects this breed's good (but can be stubborn) trainability profile and natural lively tendencies.
+Getting consistent training outcomes with a Pomeranian requires calibrating the approach to the breed's specific learning pattern and natural lively tendencies.
 Weeks one through four: focus on establishing trust and learning your Pomeranian's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Pomeranian owners should expect the training journey to require patience given this breed's good (but can be stubborn) learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources